edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 (as ``context``), combines them with a system message, and formats it all nicely for easy consumption by the chat completions API.

-We'll use the returned prompt from that function, along with the OpenAI API key, as arguments to a new function (``getOpenAiAnswer``) that will get the answer from the OpenAI and return it.
+We'll pass the prompt returned from that function as an argument to a new function (``getOpenAiAnswer``) that will get the answer from the OpenAI and return it.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts

-    async function getOpenAiAnswer(prompt: string, apiKey: string) {
+    async function getOpenAiAnswer(prompt: string) {
-        const completionRequestObject = {
+      const completion = await openai.chat.completions
+        .create({
           model: "gpt-3.5-turbo",
           messages: [{ role: "user", content: prompt }],
           max_tokens: 1024,
           temperature: 0.1,
           stream: true,
-        };

-        const response = await fetch("https://api.openai.com/v1/chat/completions", {
-            method: "POST",
-            headers: {
-            Authorization: `Bearer ${apiKey}`,
-            "Content-Type": "application/json",
-            },
-            body: JSON.stringify(completionRequestObject),
-        });
+        })
+        .asResponse();

-        return response.body;
+      return completion;
     }

-We start by building up an object to send through on the body of our request.
-We need to provide these parameters inside the request body:
+Let's take a look at the options we're sending through:

 * ``model``: The language model we want the chat completions API to use when answering the question.
 (You can alternatively use ``gpt-4`` to if you have